 - Understand your child’s communication – observe your child and see how he communicates his needs.
 Some children drag the parent or caretaker to the place where snacks or toys are kept, while some kids may point to the items they want.
-Every time the child tries to communicate his needs, name them and give it to them.
-Create needs for the child to communicate and help him communicate in a more meaningful way.
-You can speak to the speech therapist on how to work on improving communication skills
+Every time the child tries to communicate his needs, name them and give them to them.
+Create needs for the child to communicate and moreover help him communicate in a more meaningful way.
+You can speak to the speech therapist about how to work on improving your communication skills.

 - Understand your child’s sensory needs – Children with autism perceive things differently.
 Their senses are normal but may be over-sensitive or under-sensitive to certain senses.
 Our understanding of the child’s sensory needs helps us to know why the child reacts to certain stimuli differently.

 - Structure the environment – A child with autism will work well if the environment is structured.
 Use a lot of visual schedules to let them understand what they are expected and get them to visualize what we communicate with them.

 - Early Intervention – Many pieces of research have proved that early intervention for children with autism has shown improvement in communication and behavioral problems.
 Most Early intervention program follows a multidisciplinary approach where 2 or 3 professionals work together toward child development.
 Parental involvement is also integral in Early intervention programs.